albertomontesg/davis-interactive/docs/pages/challenge.md

 * $AUC$: Area under the curve.
 The area under the previous curve will be computed and normalized by the total time the model took to evaluate.

 * $\mathcal{J}_{60s}$: Jaccard at 60 seconds.
-This metric will be computing the interpolation of the previous curve evaluating at 60 seconds.
-This will encourage the users to implement and test fast methods capable of giving good predictions in a short time.
+This metric will be computed performing a interpolation of the previous curve at 60 seconds.
+This will encourage the users to implement and test fast models capable of giving good predictions in a short time.